shyjuk/Restic-Backups-Guide/Restic - Guide.md

 Backups which are not encrypted simply aren't secure.
 It is easy to create a backup and forget about it, especially if the backup was created on unencrypted removable storage or unencrypted cloud storage.
 Anyone who gets a hold of this storage can now view the data fairly easily and do some very bad things with it.
 This is why it is important to have encrypted backups.
 Restic, by default, encrypts backups regardless of their destination.

 ### Scale and Scope
 Some backup tools are limited in their functionality and compatibility.
 They can only perform a backup a certain way or can only store the backup on certain locations.
 They only run on certain operating systems.
 Restic, on the other hand, is extremely flexible and diverse.
 Restic is compatible with Linux, BSD, Mac, and Windows.
-In addition to being able to create backups to local, SFTP, and REST servers, it is also capable of backing up to major cloud storage providers such as Backblaze B2, Wasabi, Openstack Swift, Amazon S3, Google Cloud, Microsoft Azure, etc.).
+In addition to being able to create backups to local, SFTP, and REST servers, it is also capable of backing up to major cloud storage providers such as Backblaze B2, Wasabi, Openstack Swift, Amazon S3, Google Cloud, Microsoft Azure, etc..

 ### Simplicity and Sophistication
 Restic provides you with a set of commands that can be used as building blocks for a variety of backup strategies, from simple to complex.
 Each command is well documented and can be viewed using man pages or the `--help` parameter after the command.
 The project website also contains excellent documentation and samples at https://restic.readthedocs.io/en/stable/.
 This abundance of information promotes the creation of scripts (Perl, Python, BASH, etc.) and cron jobs that can further streamline and automate the process of creating routine backups.